openguild-labs/polkadot-apac-challenges/README.md

 git commit -m "<Your Name> | Register for OpenGuild Da Nang Hackcamp 2025"
 ```

-- Step 6: Create a `Pull Request` to merge your changes to this repository and name your PR as `Your name | Register for Polkadot APAC Challenges 2025`
+- Step 6: Create a `Pull Request` to merge your changes to this repository and name your PR as `Your name | Register for Polkadot 2.0 Challenges 2025`

 <img width="1166" alt="Screenshot 2024-04-19 at 16 23 45" src="https://github.com/openguild-labs/open-hack-rust-starter/assets/56880684/7554ca7d-da68-4a23-893a-4f2c11a78d37">